awslabs/kinesis-aggregation/node/README.md

 });
 ```

-## Deaggregation
+## Record Deaggregation

-When using deaggregation, you provide a single aggregated Kinesis Record, and get back multiple Kinesis User Records.
-If a Kinesis Record that is provided is *not* a protocol buffers encoded message, that's perfectly fine - you'll just get a single record output from the single record input.
-A Kinesis User Record which is returned from the deaggregation module looks like:
+When using deaggregation, you provide a single aggregated Kinesis Record and get back multiple Kinesis User Records.
+If a Kinesis record that is provided is *not* using the [Kinesis Aggregated Record Format](https://github.com/awslabs/amazon-kinesis-producer/blob/master/aggregation-format.md), that's perfectly fine - you'll just get a single record output from the single record input.
+A Kinesis User Record that is returned from the deaggregation module looks like:

 ```
 {